Intisar A. Rabb

 Susan S. and Kenneth L. Wallach Professor, Harvard University Radcliffe Institute for Advanced Study

 Intisar A. Rabb is a Professor of Law at Harvard Law School and a director of its Islamic Legal Studies Program.
-She also holds an appointment as a Professor of History at Harvard University (affiliated) and as a Susan S. and Kenneth L. Wallach Professor at the Radcliffe Institute for Advanced Study.
-She previously served as an Associate Professor at NYU Department of Middle Eastern and Islamic Studies and at NYU Law School, and as an Assistant Professor at Boston College Law School—where she has taught courses in criminal law, legislation and theories of statutory interpretation, and Islamic law.
-She also served as a law clerk for Judge Thomas L. Ambro of the United States Court of Appeals for the Third Circuit, and as a Temple Bar Fellow in London with the American Inns of Court.
-She was named a 2010 Carnegie Scholar for research on issues of Islamic constitutionalism and contemporary law reform through processes of "internal critique" in the Muslim world, and a Fellow at the Berkman Center for Internet and Society at Harvard for a project designed to add scholarly context to ongoing discussions of Islamic law in new media.
+She also holds an appointment as a Professor of History at Harvard University and as a Susan S. and Kenneth L. Wallach Professor at the Radcliffe Institute for Advanced Study.
+She previously served as an Associate Professor at NYU Department of Middle Eastern and Islamic Studies and at NYU Law School, and as an Assistant Professor at Boston College Law School; and teaches courses in criminal law, legislation and theories of statutory interpretation, and Islamic law.
+She also served as a law clerk for Judge Thomas L. Ambro of the United States Court of Appeals for the Third Circuit, as a Temple Bar Fellow in London with the American Inns of Court, and as a 2010 Carnegie Scholar for her work on contemporary Islamic law reform.
+In 2015, she received awards from the Luce Foundation and the MacArthur Foundations for SHARIAsource – an online portal for content and context on Islamic law, designed to make available primary sources as well as informed scholarly commentary about them freely available.
 She has published on Islamic law in historical and modern contexts, including the monograph, Doubt in Islamic Law (Cambridge University Press 2015), an edited volume, Law and Tradition in Classical Islamic Thought (with Michael Cook et al., Palgrave 2013), and numerous articles on Islamic constitutionalism, Islamic legal maxims, and on the early history of the Qur'an text.
 She received a BA from Georgetown University, a JD from Yale Law School, and an MA and PhD from Princeton University.
 She has conducted research in Egypt, Iran, Syria, and elsewhere.